 The Canada Winter Games and Team BC place certain stipulations and requirements for inclusion and playing in the games.
 Squash BC will adhere to those stipulations and requirements.
 Please click here for policies and information on the Canada Winter Games program.

-The following are the Committee, Coaches and Athletes of the CWG Program.
+The following were the Committee, Coaches and Athletes of the CWG Program for the 2019 CWG held in Red Deer, Alberta.

 - Canada Winter Games Committee: Rahim Jessa (Chair), Mark Robinson, Lee Clackson, Mike Tooley and Rebecca Vasilikakas